Creating an E-Learning Course as per Learner-Needs

 The right authoring tools can make or break an online course.
 The technological know-how of the target audience helps the course maker decide on the tools.
-For instance, learners with basic technical skills may select an authoring tool with a user-friendly interface, and ready templates.
-Whereas a tech-savvy group of learners can adjust to a complex UI, interactive platform, and dynamic simulations.
+For instance, learners with basic technical skills may select an authoring tool with a user-friendly interface and ready templates.
+On the other hand, a tech-savvy group of learners can adjust to a complex UI, interactive platform, and dynamic simulations.
 Company budget, software and hardware support, and server maintenance are important factors to consider before selecting the tools.

 4. Design an Instructional Plan:

-If the course deliverable is more fact-based,teachers can represent such knowledge through graphs, charts, and printable study material.
-However, if the course is about explaining a concept, consider audio-visual content, frequent quizzes to ensure understanding, and encourage e-discussion panels.
+If the course deliverable is more fact-based, teachers can represent such knowledge through graphs, charts, and printable study material.
+However, if the course is about explaining a concept, consider audio-visual content and frequent quizzes to ensure understanding, and encourage e-discussion panels.
 Instructors may design homework and practice tests in such a manner that they are goal-oriented and evenly spread throughout the course.
 Above all, coursework should ideally not pile up at the end.